FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 - Goal Duration Sum = 60 seconds
 - Goal Loss Ratio = 0%
 - Goal Exceed Ratio = 0%
+{::comment}

+    [MB98]: Not related but triggered by this, can we have at the end of the document a table with all the default values/recommended for the various
+            attributes defined in the document?

+    [VP]: Maybe?
+Revisit later to see if we have enough data to warrant table format.

+    [MK]: TODO
+{:/comment}

 The latter two attributes, Goal Loss Ratio and Goal Exceed Ratio, are enough to make the Search Goal conditionally compliant.